OpenVidu/openvidu.io-docs/docs/deployment/enterprise/on-premises.md

 - **(Optional) Port 22 TCP (Open to 0.0.0.0,::/0)**: Used to access the machine via SSH for administration purposes.
 - **Port 80 TCP (Open to 0.0.0.0,::/0)**: Used by the nginx proxy for letsencrypt certificate generation.
 - **Port 443 TCP (Open to 0.0.0.0,::/0)**: Used by the nginx proxy to serve OpenVidu Call and OpenVidu Enterprise API.
-- **Port 6379 TCP (Open to 10.5.0.0/24)** (Optional): Used by Redis to store sessions and cluster information.
+- **Port 6379 TCP (Open to 10.5.0.0/24)**: Used by Redis to store sessions and cluster information.
 This port should be open only to the OpenVidu Enterprise Nodes.
 - **Port 5601 TCP (Open to 10.5.0.0/24)**: Used by Kibana to serve the logs and metrics.
 This port should be open only to the OpenVidu Enterprise Nodes.
 - **Port 9000 TCP (Open to 10.5.0.0/24)**: Used by Minio for configuration and recordings.
 This port should be open only to the OpenVidu Enterprise Nodes.
 - **Port 9200 TCP (Open to 10.5.0.0/24)**: Used by Elasticsearch to serve the logs and metrics.
 This port should be open only to the OpenVidu Enterprise Nodes.